mooreryan/taxi/README.md

 # Taxi

-✨ Sparkling tools for dealing with NCBI Taxonomy ✨
+✨ Sparkling tools for dealing with the NCBI Taxonomy ✨

 ## Installation